shaftoe/curriculum-vitae/_jobs/6_devsum.md

   - BackupPC
 ---

-Architected and expanded infrastructure for internal and customer systems.
+IT consulting: architected and expanded infrastructure for internal and customer systems.
 Led services and software deployments.
 Defined technical strategies and technology adoption decisions.